What is MarTech & Why Is It Important?

 Speaking about MarTech, you need to know that in some circumstances, you’ll assemble talks about a marketing stack.

-Companies often use a MarTech stack, which is a collection of marketing technologies designed to manage various channels or tasks.
+Companies often use a MarTech stack, a collection of marketing technologies designed to manage various channels or tasks.
 Generally, a stack can include up to 10 different tools.

 These tools help streamline marketing processes across multiple touchpoints in an omnichannel environment.